Heyniki07/EDA_On_Automobile_Segmentation_Data/README.md

 ## 🎯 Objective

 To segment customers effectively using demographic and behavioral data, enabling personalized marketing and aiding the company’s entry into new markets with data-driven strategy.

+To predict the segment category of new feature automatically to focus on segmented strategies.